Past Due Balances

 What Happens

-Once the account is at Collections, the student or faculty/staff is responsible for paying the University balance as well as the applicable collection fees and/or legal fees associated with collecting on the account.
-Once the account is at collections it will be reported to the Federal Credit reporting bureau as a past due debt.
+Once a delinquent account is submitted to a collection agency, the student or faculty/staff member is responsible for paying the delinquent balance as well as the applicable collection fees and/or legal fees associated with collecting on the account.
+Accounts in collections will be reported to the Federal Credit reporting bureau as a past due debt.

 Give Website Feedback